yzslab/Linux-CHROOT-SHELL/README.md

 # Linux user chroot login shell

-After running this shell, the use will be chroot into a dir.
+After running this shell, the user will be chroot into a dir.

 ## Compile